 The focus of research within the School is on the interface between the humanities and behavioral sciences (philosophy, social sciences, linguistics, behavioral and cognitive psychology) with the neurosciences (neurophysiology, neurology, psychiatry, computational neuroscience, neurobiology).

-These five topics will be closely interrelated by joint projects and embedded in basic and clinical research.
+These six topics will be closely interrelated by joint projects and embedded in basic and clinical research.
 All empirical research will be carried out in close connection with conceptual (philosophical) analysis of key terms such as “decision”, “free will” and “consciousness” and with an evaluation of the ethical and anthropological consequences of this research.
 Furthermore, the rapidly evolving and tightly knit fields of cognitive modeling and computational neuroscience as well as basic and clinical research will play a key role in the Mind and Brain research community.

 Technological and scientific progress in the ‘brain sciences’ now makes it possible to address empirically fundamental questions of the ‘mind sciences’.